adeshkadambi/adeshkadambi.github.io/content/experience.md

 **Technologies**: `Python`, `JavaScript`, `React`, `Firebase`, `Git`

+> **Co-founder and CTO** / Maya Health\
+> *November 2023 - February 2024 • Remote*
+- Worked with [Shivam](https://www.linkedin.com/in/sdubey97/) to bring automated medical coding to mid-size clinics in the US.
+Had some traction with investors but ultimately ended up abandoning this idea due to a combination of what we heard from potential users and our other time commitments.
+You can read a blog post we wrote about our learnings here: [[Maya Post Mortem]]!
+\
+\
+**Technologies**: `Figma`, `Python`, `LLMs`

 > **Chief Design Officer** / Hikma Health\
-> *April 2018 - June 2021 • Remote*
+> *April 2018 - June 2022 • Remote*
 - Led product design for an EHR system deployed in 5+ countries and serving 100K+ patients.
-Read more about our design process [here](https://doi.org/10.3389/fdgth.2022.847002).
 - Managed 3 designers through UX research, design system implementation, and UI design processes.
+- We published our design process and learnings [here](https://doi.org/10.3389/fdgth.2022.847002).
 \
 \
 **Technologies**: `Figma`